ClusterHQ/flocker/docs/architecture.rst

 The best snapshot to select is the newest snapshot on the slave host (an older snapshot may require sending redundant data).
 Therefore the master host tries hard to keep a copy of that snapshot.

+Failover recovery may involve recovering from divergence in the user filesystem.
+Because changes to the user filesystem are quickly snapshotted, user filesystem divergence quickly leads to snapshot divergence.
+Snapshot divergence prevents further snapshot replication from taking place.
+Resolving this condition involves getting rid of some snapshots.
+Depending on the extent of the divergence this step may require manual intervention from an administrator.
+For sufficiently small divergences (amounting to only a handful of changes) the system may automatically resolve the divergence in favor of the newer version of the user filesystem.
+Any time this happens the losing version of the user filesystem will have its unique data saved.
+This may be referred to as ¨stashing¨.

 Network Communication
 =====================